ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Instead of drawing cards normally at the end of each round and start of the game, players draft cards.
 Also, in mirror format, cards are channeled face down rather than face up.

 ## Source Draft V2\
 Draft format for 2 players.
-You will draft your deck during the game.
+You will draft your deck during the game (you do not bring your own deck, the format/mode has it's own predefined card pool).

 Begin the game with 5 decks (one for each source) on the table.
 It is known which deck is which source, but the decks themselves are face down.
 Each player is given 12 cards from any combination of decks as they choose, keeping 6 as their starting hand, and for the rest putting them into their deck (will be the only cards there as of now) or burning them as they choose.
 Burnt cards are removed from the game and thrown in a pile.
 Players also begin the game with an Atnia reminder card which counts as 2 devotion to all sources.